DemocracyLab/CivicTechExchange/README.md

 ## Getting Started

-DemocracyLab uses [VolunteerMatch](https://www.volunteermatch.org/search/org1097749.jsp) to list contributor positions we're specifically looking for, but we'd be glad to talk to you no matter what your skillset is.
-[Say hello](mailto:hello@democracylab.org)!
+First, [join our Slack](https://join.slack.com/t/democracylab-org/shared_invite/enQtMjQyNDMxOTY2NjA4LTU3MTYyM2EwYTRmMDYwNzUyNjg4YTk1NjEyZTg0ZjgxNzYwY2E5ODIyMTNjZGZkOTI5NTAyZTMwNTNiMWRiZTA)!
+We communicate and coordinate our work there.
+For developers, reach out in the `#developers` channel to @marlon-keating, engineering lead, and let us know you want to contribute.
+We'll get back to you as soon as we can.

-DemocracyLab's [Contributor Guide](https://docs.google.com/document/d/1OLQPFFJ8oz_BxpuxRxKKdZ2brmlUkVN3ICTdbA_axxY/) will get you up and running with a copy of our project for development and testing purposes.
-We encourage any contributors to follow the links in our Contributor Guide to join our Slack and take a look at our Trello board.
-Come talk to your fellow volunteers, get any help you need, and see what we're working on!
+Next, follow DemocracyLab's [Contributor Guide](https://docs.google.com/document/d/1OLQPFFJ8oz_BxpuxRxKKdZ2brmlUkVN3ICTdbA_axxY/).
+This guide will get you up and running with a copy of our project for development and testing purposes as quickly as possible.
+If you have questions, just put them in Slack and we'll get them sorted out.

 ## Built With